Seteco/Somorrostro/You-should-install-QoS-on-all-your-servers.md

 2. **Ensure sensitive administrative tasks will not starve for bandwidth**

   Have you tried to ssh to a server when the network is congested?
-Well, it does not work well.
+You know it does not work very well.
 QoS can guarantee that services like ssh, dns, ntp, etc will always have a small supply of bandwidth.
 So, no matter what happens, you will be able to ssh to your server and DNS will always work.

 3. **Ensure administrative tasks will not monopolize all the bandwidth**